World of Work Leicestershire 2020/21 is now available, covering:

-The LLEP and CEC have produced two short free films that could potentially be used in careers lessons to open discussions around employability and local industries.
-These were filmed with local employers at the recent LLEP/Careers and Enterprise Careers Speednetworking event, held at the Leicester Racecourse on November 4 2016.
+The LLEP have produced several short free films to be used in careers activities to open discussions on employability and local industries, which were filmed with local employers.
+See the links below, please click on each link to play.

-UKCES, Careers of the Future uses the most up to date occupational research, this guide showcases 40 top jobs in 10 key occupations that an analysis of the UK job market research suggests will be crucial over the next decade.
-Useful to inspire and inform young people. https://www.gov.uk/government/publications/careers-of-the-future
+UKCES, Careers of the Future uses the latest occupational research, showcasing 40 top jobs in 10 key occupations that an analysis of the UK job market research suggests will be crucial over the next decade.
+Useful to inform young people: https://www.gov.uk/government/publications/careers-of-the-future

 CASCAID, Kudos: Explore LMI through Kudos by CASCAID, providing dynamic LMI on over 750 careers including salary information, employment opportunities and local vacancies.
 See: www.cascaid.co.uk

-icould offer a range of videos linked to job roles, where good labour market information is available under each clip, such as pay, gender split, direction of growth and so on.
-They also offer a way of linking subjects to career opportunities and other teaching resources. www.icould.com
+icould offer a range of videos linked to job roles, where labour market information is available under each clip, such as pay, gender split, direction of growth and so on.
+It also can link subjects to career opportunities and other teaching resources. www.icould.com

-Plotr is now part of Start, a website which helps 11-18 year olds to explore different careers options.
-Start is a free and comprehensive digital platform, offering schools and colleges a single starting point to help simplify and improve careers guidance in schools.
+Start (including Plotr), is a free website which helps 11-18 year olds to explore different careers options.
 The platform includes labour market information linked to job roles. https://www.startprofile.com/

-RCU (a national research and consultancy organisation) have a dashboard that can be accessed to investigate different job roles and sectors to assess the direction of travel for opportunities, numbers employed, gender split and skill levels, go to: https://datahub.rcultd.co.uk/blocks/labour-market-information
+RCU (a national research and consultancy organisation) have a dashboard that can be accessed to investigate different job roles and sectors, numbers employed, gender split and skill levels, go to: https://datahub.rcultd.co.uk/blocks/labour-market-information